To-m-L/RESTful-Express-MongoDB/README.md

 # RESTful-Express-MongoDB

 A RESTful API made utilizing Node.js, Express, and MongoDB that allows the user to create, read, update, and delete notes.
+Authentication built with bcrypt and jsonwebtokens.

 API Endpoints: